lupyuen/lupyuen.github.io/src/testbot.md

     Five Years Ago: I connected a [__PineTime Smartwatch__](https://github.com/lupyuen/remote-pinetime-bot) to the net for anyone to test their firmware.
 Some kind folks disclosed that they could break out of the [__Semihosting Environment__](https://github.com/lupyuen/remote-pinetime-bot?tab=readme-ov-file#security-issues) and access my computer.

+1.  _So we're running Test Bot the safer way?_

+    Yep.
+Today we __Start Manually__ our Test Bot, after reviewing the code in the PR.

+    Soon: Test Bot might push a __Mastodon Alert__ to my phone.
+I'll review the PR, click _"Like"_ on the PR Comment, to activate the test.

 1.  _Speaking of PineTime: How shall we allow auto-testing of firmware?_

     Let's assume NuttX has been ported to PineTime Smartwatch _(Nordic nRF52832)_.
 On our Test Controller _(Linux SBC)_, we'll run [__OpenOCD + ST-Link + Semihosting__](https://nuttx.apache.org/docs/latest/quickstart/running.html) for flashing and testing.

     Watch Faces on PineTime will render on the __LVGL Display__.
 Our Test Controller shall have a __MIPI CSI Camera__, that will snap a pic of the LVGL Display.
 And attach the pic to the Test Log, for Manual Validation.

-    We'll start our Test Bot manually, after reviewing the code in the PR.
-Or maybe our Bot shall push a notification to my phone (via __Mastodon Alert__).
-I'll review the PR, click "Like" on the PR Comment, to activate the test.

 1.  _Can we combine the Test Controller with the Build & Test Server?_